Trust Jed Dietrich, Esq. to Fight to Obtain the Best Result for Sexual Abuse Victims

 - Psychiatrists – Section 2, comment 1 of the American Psychiatric Association’s principles of Medical Ethics prohibits sexual activity between a psychiatrist and a patient.

 - Clergy Members – Some religious institutes, such as the Catholic Church, require priests to take vows of celibacy.

 - Teachers – Principle III(A)(8) of the Model Code of Ethics for Educators prohibits sexual or romantic relationships between educators and students.

-If the sex abuse took place at an institution such as a hospital or nursing home facility, the institution may also be liable if it was negligent.
-That is, if it failed to act with the same level of care that a reasonable person or institution would have in the same or similar circumstances.
-Such negligence could be established through the failure to enact or follow proper protocols and procedures to monitor staff, co-patients and visitors.
+If the sex abuse took place at an business or other institution such as a hospital or nursing home facility, the institution may also be liable if it was negligent.
+That is, if it failed to act with the same level of care that a reasonable institution would have in like circumstances.
+Negligence may be established using evidence of the failure to enact or follow proper protocols and procedures to monitor staff, co-patients and visitors.

 Under the theory of Respondeat Superior an employer is responsible for the acts of its employee while an employee is at work.
 However, it is incumbent upon the person bringing the claim to prove that the employer knew of the employee’s bad acts.
 Jed Dietrich, Esq. and the tenacious lawyers at the Dietrich Law Firm P.C. have brought claims like this in the past and obtained successful and favorable outcomes.